Morten-Esketveit/TSDS-gruppe-2019/README.md

 The following notebooks are used for the paper:

 1. Data_Compiling
+2. Scraping
-2. Descriptive_Statistics
+3. Descriptive_Statistics
-3. Network_Types
+4. Network_Types
-4. Maps
+5. Maps
-5. AttacksAndErrorsAnalysis18
+6. AttacksAndErrorsAnalysis18
-6. Prediction
+7. Prediction

 #### 1. Data_Compiling